The Wonders Of Mohs’ Paste And Bloodroot In Treating Skin C*****

 Dr. Frederic Mohs

-In 1936, Dr. Mohs performed the procedure, initially called “chemosurgery,” referring to “chemo” as the zinc chloride paste used on patients with skin c*****.
+In 1936, Dr. Mohs performed the procedure, initially called “chemosurgery,” referring to “chemo” as the zinc chloride paste used on patients with skin cancer.
 The entire process was scrupulous, and it took many days.
-Here’s how the procedure went after a fresh tissue surgery, also called as Mohs procedure or Mohs surgery:
+Here’s how the procedure went after a fresh tissue surgery, also called “Mohs procedure” or “Mohs surgery”.

 • Application of di-chloracetic acid to scrape the keratin in the first layer of the skin (epidermis).

-• Mohs’ paste is applied, covered with a protective dressing to enhance penetration and absorption of the cohesive paste.
+• Mohs’ paste is applied, and covered with a protective dressing to enhance penetration and absorption of the cohesive paste.

 Mohs Paste To Treat Melanoma